FaharasNET

 Blocks are like notebook pages.
 They hold transactions, a timestamp, and a unique code called a hash.
 When you send money, it goes into a block with others.

-Think of a neighborhood potluck.
+Think of each transaction like a dish on a shared page.
+When the page fills, it’s sealed with a unique stamp.
 Each dish (transaction) is on a page (block).
 When a page is full, it’s sealed with a special stamp.

 The chain links blocks together.
 Each block references the last one’s hash.
 This makes blockchain hard to change, as altering one block affects all.